Beta Cassiopeiae: System

-This star is rotating at about 92% of its critical speed, completing 1.12 rotations every day.
+This star is rotating at about 92% of its critical velocity, completing 1.12 rotations every day.
 This is giving the star an oblate spheroid shape with an equatorial bulge that is 24% larger than the polar radius.
-This shape is causing the polar region to have a higher temperature than the equator: the temperature difference is about 1,000 K. The axis of rotation is inclined about 20° to the line of sight from the Earth.
+This shape is causing the polar region to have a higher temperature than the equator: the temperature difference is about 1,000 K. The star is being viewed nearly pole-on, the stellar axis is inclined about 20 degrees to the line of sight from the Earth.